Go Back Up

 5. Education assistance programs

-Finally, an education assistance program is a great way to promote inclusion at your organization.
-There are many ways to create an education assistance program, including tuition reimbursement, student loan repayment, or continuing education resources.
+There are many ways to create an education assistance program.
+This includes tuition reimbursement, student loan repayment, or continuing education resources.

 This is an excellent way to support your employees' interests and provide professional development opportunities, which can support your organization's overall skillset.
 If you have employees who lack certain skills required for them to advance in the company, this is a great chance for them to learn new skills and seek other opportunities within your organization.